Skip to main content

 • Presided over full range of civil and criminal jury trials

-• Partner, Holland & Knight, LLP, 1998-2001
+• Partner, Holland & Knight, LLP, Boston, 1998-2001

-• Partner, Sherburne, Powers & Needham, P.C., 1982-1998, prior to its merger into Holland & Knight, LLP in 1998
+• Partner, Sherburne, Powers & Needham, P.C., Boston 1982-1998, prior to its merger into Holland & Knight, LLP in 1998

 • Chairman, Litigation Department, Sherburne, Powers & Needham, P.C., 1994-1998

-• Practice focused on representing corporations, corporate officers and individuals in civil litigation matters, including derivative actions, professional liability, eminent domain, copyright infringement, product liability, medical malpractice, and personal injury claims.
+• Trial Practice focused on representing corporations, corporate officers and individuals in civil litigation matters, including derivative actions, professional liability, eminent domain, copyright infringement, product liability, medical malpractice, and personal injury claims.
 Also represented businesses and individuals in banking, construction, tax, and other regulatory and white collar criminal investigations.

 • Represented both plaintiffs and defendants in jury trials throughout the Commonwealth.
 Briefed and argued cases before the Massachusetts Appeals Court and Massachusetts Supreme Judicial Court.